 the Tale of the nomad

 Like Prince, Nomad was the houseboat formerly known as the Jenny B III.
-Before making his/her way north, he/she spent most of their time home ported out of Baltimore, Maryland where he/she was well loved and enjoyed all along the Chesapeake Bay for many years.
-We purchased (pre)Nomad in March 2018 – at the spry age of 50 – to begin the creation of Just Add Water Floating Camps, a unique houseboat rental and private charter experience with Nomad as the flagship.
+Before making their way north, they spent most of their time home ported out of Baltimore, Maryland where they were well-loved and enjoyed up and down the Chesapeake Bay for many years.
+We purchased (pre)Nomad in March 2018 – at the spry age of 50 – to begin the creation of The Floating Nomad Houseboat Rentals, a unique vacation and private charter experience with Nomad as the flagship.

 Nomad is a 34-foot, Thunderbird Drift-R-Cruz Houseboat that was built in 1968.
 These houseboats were of hearty design, intended for open ocean use, and are some of the most stable – and comfortable – live-aboards ever built.
-Nomad was meticulously maintained by his previous owners (with the hundreds-page maintenance log to prove it!) and in fantastic shape.
-But in an effort to help him feel a bit more at home in his northern surroundings, he needed a few modifications.
+Nomad was meticulously maintained by his previous owners (with the hundreds-page maintenance log to prove it!) and in fantastic shape when we found him.
+But in an effort to help him feel a bit more at home in his northern, fresh-water surroundings, he needed a few modifications.
 So in the spring (and what bled into the summer…) of 2018, he was transported to Falmouth, Maine and given a northern exposure face-lift.
-It was there that Nomad transformed from a houseboat to a Floating Camp.
+It was there that he morphed from Jenny B to Nomad.

 While the renovation brought new life to Nomad, you cannot deny the old-soul feel when you step aboard.
-We kept as many original pieces as we could from the old Jenny B III – you may be able to spot them when you stay on board – and he’s still piloted at the original helm from 1968.
+We kept as many original pieces as we could from the Jenny B III and he’s still piloted at the original helm from 1968.

 And now the name…